Mose Tolliver: Career

 After the incident at McLendon's, Tolliver saw paintings by McLendon's brother, Raymond, and he decided that he could do that too.
 The Mclendons offered to buy him lessons and teach him but he declined, wanting to create his own style.
 This is where Tolliver began to sign his work, "Mose T" with a backward "s."
 Tolliver's paintings would usually portray some sort of nature, animal, or even self-portraits of himself.
 He regularly worked with "pure house paint" on plywood, and things like door frames, or table tops, creating whimsical and sometimes erotic pictures of animals, humans, and flora.
 His familiar themes also included watermelons and birds.
 Tolliver's painting style is referred to as flat, full frontal, or straight profile with a muted palette.
 He crafted hanging devices for his work, and many of his later paintings feature a metal soda can ring for display purposes.
 A "Quail Bird" may glide over a cotton field, or a spread-leg "Diana" or "Moose Lady" may be straddled over an exercise bicycle rack.
 Never able to walk well following his injury, he painted many self portraits with crutches or would sit on his bed and balance whatever surface he was painting on, on his knees.
 Tolliver's themes were drawn from his own experience.

-Tolliver's work has been exhibited in the Smithsonian American Art Museum in Washington, DC, and at the Philadelphia College of Art, Montgomery Museum of Fine Arts, and the Corcoran Gallery of Art.
+Tolliver's work has been exhibited in the Smithsonian American Art Museum in Washington, DC, and at the Philadelphia College of Art, Montgomery Museum of Fine Arts, Pérez Art Museum Miami, and the Corcoran Gallery of Art.
 Relatives of Tolliver have imitated his style and signed their work as he did, making it sometimes difficult for collectors to find an original painting.
 His daughter Annie was also an artist.